cncf/glossary/content/en/ebpf.md

 Applications reside in the user space, and when they need higher permissions, they send a request to the kernel.
 These permissions allow applications to perform tasks that require deeper integration with the underlying operating system, such as interacting with low-level hardware, modifying system configurations, or accessing protected data.

-For applications that require more flexibility, e.g., access hardware, the kernel can be extended with eBPF via a so-called "Linux kernel modules" approach.
+For applications that require more flexibility, e.g., access hardware, the kernel can be extended via a so-called "Linux kernel modules" approach.
 It allows extending the kernel base without adding directly to the kernel source code.
 However, such an approach also introduces some security risks.

 ## Problem it addresses